TheThingsNetwork/workshops/workshops/TheThingsUno/README.md

 #### Create an account
 Your applications and devices can be managed by The Thing Network dashboard.

-To use the dashboard you need an account at the Things Network.
-You can create one on [here][accounts].
+To use the dashboard you need a The Things Network account.
+You can [create an account here][accounts].

-After registering and validating your account, you will be able to log in to the [dashboard][dashboard].
+After registering and validating your account, you will be able to log in to [The Things Network dashboard][dashboard].

 #### Create An Application